House Oversight GOP wants to subpoena Cuomo to testify on COVID nursing home crisis, launch investigation

 Andrew Cuomo faces controversy over nursing home COVID-19 deaths in his state

-EXCLUSIVE: Republicans on the House Oversight Committee are urging Democratic chairwoman Rep. Carolyn Maloney to subpoena New York Gov. Andrew Cuomo to testify before the panel on nursing home COVID-19 deaths in the state.
+EXCLUSIVE: Republicans on the House Oversight Committee are urging Chairwoman Rep. Carolyn Maloney, a Democrat, to subpoena New York Gov. Andrew Cuomo to testify before the panel on nursing home COVID-19 deaths in the state.

 Fox News exclusively obtained a letter committee Ranking Member James Comer, R-Ky., and all Republicans on the panel sent to Maloney, D-N.Y., demanding that the committee "hear the truth, under oath, directly from Governor Cuomo."